rasitcolakel/patika-dev-graduation-project/README.md

 <h1>PATIKA REACT NATIVE GRADUATION PROJECT</h1>
 This is a project for Patika.dev React Native Bootcamp.
-It is a messaging app that uses Firebase for authentication and database.
+It is a messaging app that uses Firebase for authentication, storage, database and cloud functions.

 <h2>Required Softwares</h2>